 Even though the majority of people in Zanzibar are Muslim, you will not have a problem finding a bar or pub to go to at night for a drink.

 If you want more traditional bars and nightclubs, Stone Town is the place to go.
 I recommend 6 Degrees South if you’re looking for the perfect place to have some cocktails while watching the sun go down.

-For beachside bars, in the north you can head to Kendwa and Nungwi.
-Kendwa is also home to the once a month Full Moon Party (similar to the one on Koh Phangan in Thailand!), which is usually held the first Saturday after the full moon.
+For beach bars, in the north, you can head to Kendwa and Nungwi.
+Kendwa is also home to the once-a-month Full Moon Party (similar to the one on Koh Phangan in Thailand!), which is usually held the first Saturday after the full moon.
 It’s a recipe for a perfect night of dancing on the beach.

 To the East, there’s Jambiani and Paje, which each have lounges on the beach.
 Jambiani has Monday night parties at the Red Monkey Beach Lodge.
-You can also head to Pingwe and hit one of the most unique bars, The Rock.
-You have to wade out into the water to reach this restaurant/bar, which is literally just on a rock in the ocean!
+You can also head to Pingwe and hit one of the most unique beach bars, The Rock.
+You have to wade out into the water to reach this restaurant/bar, which is literally just on a rock in the Indian Ocean!

 Where should I stay in Zanzibar for a honeymoon?

 Any of the luxury hotels I’ve mentioned before would be perfect for a honeymoon!